Can eating healthy affect your hearing?

 However, while these studies prove that a heart-healthy diet can reduce the discomfort of tinnitus symptoms, it doesn't prove that it can prevent a hearing impairment.
 It's still of vital importance to get your ears checked on a regular basis.

-You may be eligible for a FREE* hearing test, so click here to find out, or alternatively, you can call our friendly HEARINGLife team at 1300 308 125.
+You may be eligible for a no cost* hearing test, so click here to find out, or alternatively, you can call our friendly HEARINGLife team at 1300 308 125.